 Recently, restaurants like Dill and Matur og Drykkur, inspired by the new Nordic cuisine, have been making waves in the Icelandic restaurant scene, experimenting with unconventional Icelandic ingredients and rediscovering forgotten methods of cooking.
 Don’t be surprised to see unfamiliar ingredients on menus, such as whale, puffin, horse, or even reindeer.

 For less formal meals, there’s plenty of nice restaurants in Reykjavík that won’t break the bank but still serve delicious food.
 The city centre has a high concentration of bistros, cafés, and gastropubs serving sandwiches, salads, soups, and other delights, perfect for lunch or a light dinner.
-And be sure to try out Hlemmur and Grandi Food Halls for the best street food dishes.
+And be sure to try out at least one of the food halls in Reykjavík, Pósthús Food Hall & Bar in the heart of downtown being the best one in terms of food and atmosphere, located in an old house that used to be the main post office of Reykjavík.
+Other food halls include Hlemmur downtown and Grandi in the harbour area within a walking distance to downtown.

 Finally, there are great sushi restaurants in varying price ranges.
 Iceland is actually one of the few places in the world that rivals Japan for access to fresh fish!